D&D Beyond: Digital releases

-Unlocked compendium content can be accessed in various toolsets such as interactive character sheets and catalogs of spells, monsters and items.
-In 2020, D&D Beyond added a digital dice roller to character sheets with both free and premium digital dice.
-Dungeon Masters can create campaigns on D&D Beyond where players can add their character sheets.
-In 2020, D&D Beyond launched the "Encounter Builder" tool for Dungeon Masters to design and run combat encounters for their players.

-Additionally, D&D Beyond includes a homebrew creation tool which allows users to create and share homebrew versions of "spells, magical items, monsters, backgrounds, feats, races or subclasses".
+Wizards of the Coast has also released some fifth edition content exclusively on D&D Beyond.
+Additionally, Wizards of the Coast began releasing the Unearthed Arcana playtest material for One D&D exclusively on D&D Beyond in August 2022; these releases are formatted as a PDF unlike other content on D&D Beyond and are not displayed in the normal compendium or toolsets.

+Third-party releases

+In August 2023, D&D Beyond released the Tal'Dorei Campaign Setting Reborn sourcebook by publisher Darrington Press; this was the first third-party product released for sale on the platform.
+Linda Codega of Gizmodo commented that "it'd make sense that if Beyond is being opened up in a limited capacity, someone as massively intrinsically successful to D&D as a brand like Critical Role comes first.
+Although there has been no information given about this release, the license used, or how the money will be distributed, it's hard to exactly say whether or not Wizards of the Coast receives a good chunk of change out of its arrival on Beyond".
+In November 2023, Grim Hollow: Lairs of Etharis by Australian publisher Ghostfire Gaming was released on D&D Beyond.
+A second sourcebook, the adventure module Dungeons of Drakkenheim, by Ghostfire Gaming was released in December 2023; this module was designed by Monty Martin and Kelly McLaughlin of the Dungeon Dudes channel and features the world of their actual play campaign.
+Wizards has since announced additional partnerships for their D&D Beyond marketplace with third-party publishers such as Free League Publishing, Kobold Press, Hit Point Press, MCDM and The Griffon's Saddlebags.

 Platforms

 D&D Beyond content and character management system is primarily browser-based, and is fully functional on both mobile and desktop browsers.
 DDB's website is continually updated, based largely on input from users throughout the community.

 On March 4, 2018, D&D Beyond's mobile app was first released into beta testing, focused on providing an e-reader for official Dungeons & Dragons content.
 The app allows compendium content for Dungeons & Dragons to be downloaded for offline use.
 Some users had criticized the app's lack of a character sheet or builder, which was one of the main offerings of D&D Beyond; however, DDB disclosed that character management functionality was planned.

 In a D&D Beyond development update stream on October 31, 2019, Adam Bradford discussed DDB's plans to develop two additional mobile apps focused on the player experience and the Dungeon Master experience respectively; he explained that character management functionality would be included in this new player app, leaving the existing mobile app as a reader for compendium content.
 In March 2020, D&D Beyond opened up limited alpha testing for this player app to those current subscribers who signed up, and the alpha test began the following month.